Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Methodology

-\textbf{Noise-aware iterative labeling.} Since one superpoint may contain the points of multiple classes, the existing dominant labeling strategy~\cite{cai2021revisiting} annotates the class of majority points as the class of the superpoint, which may result in assigning wrong categories to the minority points.
+\textbf{Noise-aware Iterative Labeling.} In practice, one superpoint may inevitably contain the points of multiple classes.
+The existing dominant labeling strategy~\cite{cai2021revisiting} regards the class of majority points within one superpoint as the class of this superpoint, which may result in assigning wrong categories to the minority points.
 To confront the issue, we propose a simple yet effective noise-aware iterative labeling strategy.
-Specifically, we first set the purity $p(s)$ of a superpoint $s$ as the percentage of the number of majority points with the same class in the superpoint $s$.
-If the purity $p(s)$ of superpoint $s$ is lower than threshold $\theta$, we will split $s$ into a sub-region set $\mathcal{R}$ according to the prediction class of points among superpoint $s$.
-The split operation consumes one click.
-Then, we compute the purity $p(r)$ of sub-region $r \in \mathcal{R}$ and annotate it when its purity is higher than threshold $\theta$.
+Specifically, we first define the purity $\varphi(v)$ of a superpoint $v$ as the percentage of majority points within the superpoint $v$.
+If the purity $\varphi(v)$ of superpoint $v$ is lower than threshold $\theta$, we empower the oracle to consume ``one click'' to split $v$ into a sub-region set $\mathcal{R}$ according to the pseudo prediction class of points.
+Then, we compute the purity $\varphi(r)$ of sub-region $r \in \mathcal{R}$ and annotate it when its purity is higher than threshold $\theta$.
 Otherwise, sub-region $r$ will be discarded and not returned to the unlabeled set or added to the labeled set.
-An in-depth explanation of noise-aware iterative labeling strategy is provided in Algorithm~\ref{Alg:labeling}.
+An overview of the noise-aware iterative labeling strategy is provided in Algorithm~\ref{Alg:labeling}.
+Note that sometimes the noise-aware iterative labeling strategy may cause one noisy superpoint to consume multiple clicks, which causes some candidate superpoints to be returned to the unlabeled set because the click budget is exhausted.